nilsplum/JS-PDF-Presentation-Template/README.md

       // ...
     }
     ```
-4. The `baseSlideStyles` object within `BaseSlide.jsx` also defines structural styles (padding, borders).
-You can adjust these as well.
-For example, the border colors for the header and footer are conditionally set based on `backgroundColor`.
-You might need to adjust these conditional styles if you change the `backgroundColor` significantly.

-    ```javascript
-    // Example of conditional border in BaseSlide.jsx
-    header: {
-      // ...
-      borderBottom: `2px solid ${backgroundColor === "#121212" ? "#333" : "#e0e0e0"}`,
-      // ...
-    },
-    footer: {
-      // ...
-      color: backgroundColor === "#121212" ? "#aaa" : "#777",
-      // ...
-    }
-    ```
-    If you set a new default `backgroundColor` (e.g., `#F0F0F0`), you might update these conditions or simplify them if you only plan to use one theme.

 These changes in `BaseSlide.jsx` will apply to all slides by default, providing a unified look and feel.